-11. Teach about the importance of journalism as well as its limitations by exploring a variety of clippings from the freedom rides of 1961 to the reporting on Malcolm X’s assassination.
+11. Teach about the importance of journalism as well as its limitations during the Civil Rights Movement.

 12. Watch student-made digital stories on important African Americans.
 Divide students into groups to make their own digital stories about a person of their choice.

 13. Teach students the songs of the civil rights movement, such as “This Little Light of Mine” and “Oh, Freedom.”
 Discuss how the lyrics reflect the defiant and hopeful spirit of the time.

 14. Trace the history of the blues from its beginnings in the fields of the South to its global impact on today’s music.
 Visit the National Blues Museum to learn about B. B. King and other musicians.

 15. Teach students about director, producer, writer, and actor Spike Lee, a successful and prolific African American filmmaker.